 Nonetheless, decapitation and the smell of fox on the body are both strongly associated with cats killed by foxes.
 In his Town Fox, Country Fox book Brian Vezey-Fitzgerald described two instances where one of his cats appeared to have been in a fight with a fox and, on the first occasion, he noted how the cat smelt strongly of fox; several readers have contacted me saying much the same.
 Why, though, would a fox attack a cat?
 Why attack something that's about the same size as you, with sharp claws and teeth?

-I have also heard it argued that the 2003 incident represented a case of parents showing their cubs how to hunt cats and, while I feel this is an unsubstantiated conclusion, it cannot be disproven.
-The most likely explanation, in my opinion, is that foxes see cats, and for that matter cats see foxes, as both competition for food and possibly a danger to their young (there are reports of cats killing fox cubs).
-It is not difficult to see how two equally-sized carnivorans setting up territories in the same areas and hunting for the same food could lead to conflict.
-Consequently, such attacks represent what biologists refer to as competitive displacement – one animal kills another to remove competition for a resource.
+The most likely explanation for aggressive interactions seems to me to be that foxes see cats, and for that matter cats see foxes, as both competition for food and possibly a danger to their young (there are reports of cats killing fox cubs).
+It is not difficult to see how two equally-sized carnivorans setting up territories in the same area and hunting for the same food could lead to conflict.
+Consequently, such attacks may represent what biologists refer to as competitive displacement – one animal kills another to remove competition for a resource.
 Certainly, there are reports from farmers that rural foxes are often particularly hostile towards farm and feral cats.
 Competition for food may be higher in rural areas, despite both cat and fox density being lower.

 As with encounters with dogs, a fox and cat meeting is not likely to end in violence.
-I have come across numerous video and first-hand accounts of foxes and cats ignoring one another, feeding amicably from the same bowl and even playing and hunting together.
-Equally there are many accounts of cats (even kittens) chasing off foxes and in most encounters I have seen the fox is noticeably wary of the cat, giving it a wide berth.
+I have come across numerous video and first-hand accounts of foxes and cats ignoring one another, feeding amicably from the same bowl and cats (even kittens) chasing foxes away.
+This broadly tallies with Harris' observations that of the thousands of fox-cat interactions he's witnessed, the cat won each time and, provided it wasn't cornered, the fox fled.
+There are even reports of the two species playing and hunting together.
 One particularly interesting account I received from a lady in Worcestershire described a fox and cat meeting in her garden during October 2014.
 The pair approached each other to within about a metre and the fox sneezed, or made sneezing actions towards the cat.
 The lady told me: